odisce/Spec2Annot/README.md

  - a pre-computed list combining the above: `Spec2Annot::ions_database`
  - atomic elements: `Spec2Annot::Element`

-Those table are used to search as chemical-knowledge to annotate ions, but the package contains a set of functions to calculate mass from strings, like:
+Those tables are used to search as chemical-knowledge to annotate ions, but the package contains a set of functions to calculate mass from strings, like:
   - Chemical formula: `Spec2Annot::mz_from_string("C6H12O3")`
   - Chemical loss or adducts: `Spec2Annot::mz_from_string("C6H12O3-H2O+H")`